 Types Of Loads On Structure

-The different types of loads coming on the foundation of a structure are described below.
+The different types of loads coming on the foundation of a structure are as follows.

 1. Dead Loads: